 So what should we say – and not say – if we want to help our friend?
 Here are some guidelines that may help.

-When a friend confides in us, we can feel pressure to offer wise counsel – to prove our friend’s trust in us was not misplaced – but often that’s not what our friend is after.
-In fact, our friend may very well resent advice that wasn’t asked for, or the presumption that we immediately have the solution for a painful, complex issue.
+When a friend confides in us, we can feel pressure to offer wise counsel to prove our friend’s trust in us was not misplaced.
+But often, that’s different from what our friend is after.
+In fact, our friend may very well resent advice that wasn’t asked for or the presumption that we immediately have the solution for a painful, complex issue.

-Very often, a friend just wants to be comforted and heard.
-We can best support our friend by remembering we are not a trained counsellor and focus instead on what friends do best; listen, give them a hug, and let them know you will be there for them as they work through this.
+Very often, a friend wants to be comforted and heard.
+We can best support our friends by remembering we are not trained counsellors and focus instead on what friends do best: listen, hug them, and let them know you will be there for them as they work through this.

-Offering empathy is a powerful way to help a friend, and you can show constructive empathy by focusing the discussion on your hurting friend’s feelings – not on their partner or what may have occurred for the relationship breakdown.
-People experiencing a separation are bound to feel a world of emotions – but a friend who is well versed in supporting people will know not to throw fuel on the emotional flame and to listen objectively, without offering too much opinion.
+Offering empathy is a powerful way to help a friend.
+You can show constructive empathy by focusing the discussion on your hurting friend’s feelings – not on their partner or what may have occurred for the relationship breakdown.
+People experiencing separation are bound to feel a world of emotions.
+A friend who is well-versed in supporting people will know not to fuel the emotional flame and to listen objectively without offering too much opinion.